-The average Australian household was found to have wasted $890 worth of food, while NSW and WA were found to be the most wasteful states.
+The average Australian household was found to have wasted $890 worth of food, while NSW and WA the most wasteful states.

-People living in cities (13 per cent) were found to be slightly more wasteful on average than people living in the country (11 per cent).
+People living in cities (13 per cent) were slightly more wasteful on average than people living in the country (11 per cent).

-The main reason for food being wasted was food going off without being finished, which accounted for 75 per cent of all food waste.
+The main reason for waste was food going off without being finished, which accounted for 75 per cent of all food waste.

 Buying too much during weekly shopping trips (45 per cent) and insufficient meal planning (34 per cent) were major factors contributing to wastage.